 SI.
-No. Action Points HPL Status (As on Date) Remarks basis at entrance of main gate.
-12. Self-regulation by industry through regular monitoring and environmental auditing: M/s.
-Scientific Research Laboratory, Kolkata, a 3 rd party duly approved by MoEF&CC/WBPCB, is carrying out all Environmental Monitoring jobs independently and preparing Monthly, Halfyearly & Annual Data Generation Reports, which HPL periodically submits to the WBPCB/MoEF&CC.
+No. Action Points HPL Status (As on Date) Remarks through regular monitoring and environmental auditing: 3 rd party duly approved by NABL & MoEF&CC/WBPCB, is carrying out all Environmental Monitoring jobs independently and preparing Monthly, Half-yearly & Annual Data Generation Reports, which HPL periodically submits to the WBPCB/MoEF&CC.
 HPL is an ISO-14001: 2015 certified company and periodic audits are conducted by Internal Auditors as well as External Auditors like DNV for Environmental Management System.
 Besides this, HPL submits Environmental Statement (Audit Report) every year as per Environment Protection Acts and Rules, 1986.
-Full Compliance 13.
-Organizational restructuring and accreditation of environmental manager of industry: HPL is having a separate HSEF Department reporting to EVP & Head-Plant.
-The operational responsibility for Environment lies with GMF & Head-HSEF who holds the authority associated with high status.
+13. Organizational restructuring and accreditation of environmental manager of industry: HPL is having a separate HSEF Department reporting to EVP & Head-Plant.
+The operational responsibility for Environment lies with Sr. GM & Head-HSEF who holds the authority associated with high status.
 He is being supported by one well experienced Chief.
 Manager - Environment Services and one Manager-Environment Services.
 Above all, all HSEF activities are also being monitored by a sub-committee of HPL Board, which meets half yearly/yearly to review various HSE issues for improvement of HSE conditions.
 Full Compliance